Pizza My Heart (film)

 Pizza My Heart is a 2005 film directed by Andy Wolk and starring Shiri Appleby, Michael Badalucco, and Eyal Podell.
 The movie premiered July 24, 2005, on ABC Family.
 It tells the story of a son and daughter of two rival pizzeria owners who fall in love, much to the disapproval of both families.
-It is a modern retelling of Romeo and Juliet set in modern-day Verona, New Jersey.
+It is a modern retelling of Romeo and Juliet set in modern-day Verona, New Jersey with a brick wall between two sides.